markondej/fm_transmitter/README.md

 # FM Transmitter
 Use the Raspberry Pi as an FM transmitter.
 Works on every Raspberry Pi board.

-Just get an FM receiver, connect a 20 - 40 cm plain wire to the Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antena, and you are ready for broadcasting.
+Just get an FM receiver, connect a 20 - 40 cm plain wire to the Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antenna, and you are ready for broadcasting.

 This project uses the general clock output to produce frequency modulated radio communication.
 It is based on an idea originally presented by [Oliver Mattos and Oskar Weigl](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) at [PiFM project](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter).
 ## How to use it